johnnovak/gridmonger-site/source/advanced-editing.rst

 selection (*Unselect All*).

 When you're happy with your selection, it's time to perform an action on it.
-:kbd:`C` (or :kbd:`Y`) copies (yanks) the selection into the paste buffer and returns to *Normal Mode*.
-To cut the selection instead of copying, press :kbd:`X`.
+:kbd:`C` (or :kbd:`Y`) copies (yanks) the selected cells into the paste buffer and returns to *Edit Mode*.
+To cut the selection instead of copying it, press :kbd:`X`.

-You can paste the contents of the buffer at the current cursor location by pressing :kbd:`P`.
-By pressing :kbd:`Shift+P`, you enter *Paste Preview Mode* where you can place the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent), then perform the paste action by pressing :kbd:`Enter`, or cancel it with :kbd:`Esc`.
+You can paste the contents of the buffer at the current cursor position by pressing :kbd:`P`.
+If you press :kbd:`Shift+P`, you'll enter *Paste Preview Mode* where you can place the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent), then perform the paste action by pressing :kbd:`Enter`, or cancel it with :kbd:`Esc`.